alokraj-05/BackendBytes/README.md

 # BackendBytes
-This is an portfolio web for backend developers, created with raw html,css and js
+This is a portfolio web created with raw html,css and js